 - Nine Beautiful Ways to be a Better Mom

 - 7 Powerful Phrases to be a Happy Mom

 - Stop Comparing Yourself to Other Moms with these Three Simple Habits

 I know what you and I really need is an encouraging word that is real, true, and life-giving.

 Memorize them.
 Talk about them over dinner!
-Let these words have power in your life as a mom!
+Let these Scriptures for parenting have power in your life as a mom!

 Related: Six Secrets Why Your Toddler Really Can (and Should!)
 Memorize Scripture